-These policies and processes are directly supported by the Human Resources, Organizational Health and Safety, Quality, Risk & Patient Relations, SADV and Organizational Development Departments, and are lived by all Departments in the BCHS.
+These policies and processes are directly supported by the Human Resources, Organizational Health and Safety; Risk, Quality and Patient Safety; Patient Relations, SADV and Organizational Development Departments, and are lived by all Departments in the BCHS.

-BCHS is committed to the provision of a safe, healthy, secure and respectful workplace.
+BHCS is committed to the provision of a safe, healthy, secure are respectful workplace.